shyamz-22/apprunner-go-runtime-app/README.md

 ```
-Now set up following environment variables for the project in CircleCI
+Now create a context named `aws` in organization settings and set up following environment variables for the project in CircleCI

-- AWS_APPRUNNER_ROLE_ARN (output of the stack above)
+- AWS_APPRUNNER_ROLE_ARN (output of the ci stack above)
+- AWS_APPRUNNER_SERVICE_ARN (App runner service ARN)
 - AWS_REGION (eu-west-1)

 🥳💃💃🥳 Awesome you have made it till here.
 You are all set now.
 With every push to this git repository